devJSQ/binary-search-tree-project/README.md

 Using Java programming language:

-- `Person` class is already implemented and added to the BinarySearchTree java file as the below:
+- The `Person` class is already implemented and added to the BinarySearchTree java file as the below:
 ```java
 class Person {